alanminko/iwls2023-ls-contest/README.md

 ### Benchmarks

-The [benchmarks](https://github.com/alanminko/iwls2023-ls-contest/tree/main/benchmarks) available in this repository are composed of 100 functions with truth tables listed in a text file:
+The [benchmarks](https://github.com/alanminko/iwls2023-ls-contest/tree/main/benchmarks) available in this repository are composed of 100 functions

-Please refer to the [results presentation](https://github.com/alanminko/iwls2023-ls-contest/blob/main/IWLS_2023_Contest_Presentation.pdf) for the details on benchmarks.
+Please refer to the [results presentation](https://github.com/alanminko/iwls2023-ls-contest/blob/main/IWLS_2023_Contest_Presentation.pdf) for the details on the benchmarks.

 ---

 ### Participants

-Please refer to the [results presentation](https://github.com/alanminko/iwls2023-ls-contest/blob/main/IWLS_2023_Contest_Presentation.pdf) for the details on participants.
+Please refer to the [results presentation](https://github.com/alanminko/iwls2023-ls-contest/blob/main/IWLS_2023_Contest_Presentation.pdf) for the details on the participants.

 ---